ibrahimmkhalid/ultralytics/docs/en/usage/cfg.md

 ## Solutions Settings

-The configuration settings for Ultralytics Solutions offer a flexible way to customize the model for various tasks like object counting, heatmap creation, workout tracking, data analysis, zone tracking, queue management, and region-based counting.
+The configuration settings for SFDT_Ibrahim Solutions offer a flexible way to customize the model for various tasks like object counting, heatmap creation, workout tracking, data analysis, zone tracking, queue management, and region-based counting.
 These options make it easy to adjust the setup for accurate and useful results tailored to specific needs.

 {% include "macros/solutions-args.md" %}